ShirWein/bot-hacakthon-whatscolor/README.md

-# 🚧 YOUR BOT NAME HERE
+# 🤖👁️🎨 What'sColor Bot 🎨👁️🤖

 ## The Team
-- 🚧 Participant 1 Name
+- Ido Band
-- 🚧 Participant 2 Name
+- Shir Weinbrand
-- 🚧 Participant 3 Name
+- Roy Palkovitch

 ## About this bot